How Paprzyca became Książyk?

 From 1772 to 1918, after a series of 3 partitions, the Podlasie region of Poland was under Russian occupation.
 In the first half of the 19th c., the Russians ruled that Polish nobility had to be verified and certified.
 All szlachta families -whatever their social positions- had to prove their origins.
 Some members of the Niwiński family successfully obtained the acknowledgement of their privileges and entered on the list of “legitimated nobility” (Szlachta Wylegitymowana).
 In the years 1843-1860 they were “confirmed as nobles and enrolled into the books of the nobility of the Bialystok district.”

 But many szlachta families failed to prove their claim, in particular families who were using ancestral surnames.
-For those who had left the District, it was very difficult to demonstrate evidences.
+For those who had left the district, it was very difficult to demonstrate evidences.
 For those who were living far away in the Polish territories occupied by Prussia or Austria, it was impossible.
-Most of the nobility of these areas was “eternal nobility” (Szlachtą Odwieczną), but they were not able to prove it.
 Many families were unable to trace their ancestors, to provide the required documents or to pay the cost of registration at the administration office (Heroldia Królestwa Polskiego).
-As a result, many families from the poor gentry (Drobna Szlachta) failed to pass this infamous verification procedure.
-Local historians report that iIn particular, the nobility of the surrounding areas of Topczewa and Wyszki failed to prove their rights.
+As a result, y families from the poor gentry (Drobna Szlachta) failed to pass this infamous verification procedure.
+Local historians report that in particular, the nobility of the surrounding areas of Topczewa and Wyszki failed to prove their rights.
 At this time, most of the Książyk families had left the region.
 Some of them had gone to Ukraine.
 A large majority was established in the region of Poznan since the early 17th c..
 This region was a "province of Prussia".
 They were not in the "Kingdom of Poland" ruled by Russia anymore and they did not claim their rights.

 Reference: Historia powstania wsi Niewino Stare.